 - What does syntactic interpretation do?
-Transform ASTs to values. - What is a value?
-An AST representing a data constant. - Syntactic interpretation reduces the AST for a complete program to a value.
-We arrange our evaluation rules so that every expression in the chain of expressions produced by the reduction process is a complete program.
-Our semantics simply rewrites programs until the result is a value. - What is a value?
+Reduce ASTs to values. - Syntactic interpretation reduces the AST for a program to a value.
+We arrange our evaluation rules so that every expression in the chain of expressions produced by the reduction process is a program.
+Our semantics simply rewrites entire programs until the result is a value.
+Note that every value is a program. - What is a value?
 An AST representing a data constant.
-In LC (which a subset of Scheme), a value V is either a number or a procedure: - $V :== n \mid (lambda \times M)$ - What are the Racket/Scheme evaluation rules (from Comp 311) that are relevant to LC?
+In LC (effectively a subset of Scheme), a value V is either a number or a procedure:

+V :== n | (lambda x M)

+• What are the Racket/Scheme evaluation rules (from Comp 311) that are relevant to LC?